-Hoe might I have dealt with volatile issues such as the management of the Opioid Crisis and related homelessness issues here in Kamloops and in most cities and towns throughout British Columbia.
+I wonder how might I have dealt with volatile issues such as the management of the Opioid Crisis and related homelessness issues in Kamloops and in most cities and towns throughout British Columbia.
 Addiction response here features only minimally in our present federal election campaign.
 “Most of Canada’s main federal parties have voiced support during the election campaign for removing criminal penalties for simple drug possession and offering safer alternatives to street-level drugs as overdose deaths reach record-high levels across the country.
 While no party has made the overdose crisis a focus, the NDP and Greens have included decriminalization and safe supply in their platforms.
 The Liberals have not, with leader Justin Trudeau only saying that his government would work with community partners interested in those actions.”
 (1)

-The matter of decriminalization is significant as one piece of a multi-stage process of rehabilitation.
+The matter of decriminalization is significant as but one piece of a multi-stage process of rehabilitation.
 Amidst some abstinence-based programmes here in BC we tend to focus on harm reduction as a health engagement and physical support strategy.
 Such a strategy seeks to engage victims of drug dependency where they presently are.
-Such engagement initiates a process which moves participants through multiple experiences: a healthier user environment; increased connection with medical and social services; progression towards more secure and stable housing; progression into a sometimes-lengthy process of rehabilitation; movement into entry-level employment and more independent living; and finally, towards secure employment, deeper social participation and in some cases, public leadership roles.
+Such engagement initiates a process which moves participants through multiple experiences — a healthier user environment; increased connection with medical and social services; progression towards more secure and stable housing; progression into a sometimes-lengthy and expensive process of rehabilitation; movement into entry-level employment and more independent living; and finally, towards secure employment, deeper social participation and in some cases, public leadership roles.
 It is a long and difficult road for sure.

 For some, such a process is simply too long, too unpredictable, too complicated and endlessly resource consuming.
 Such folks say, “lock them up, keep them off the property, give us back our streets.”
 To be clear, I hear the real frustrations of business owners and residents who no longer think parts of our cities are safe to visit, safe to walk through and work day after day.
 I share some of these fears myself.
 The truth however is that the so-called war on drugs has not worked, here or elsewhere (2).
 Filling our jails with folks charged with simple possession will create more hardened and repeat offenders.
-Sure we could adopt tha policies of Singapore or China, though I would certainly not be willing to live under such controlling regimes.
+Sure we could adopt the violent policies of Singapore or China, though I would certainly not be willing to live under such controlling regimes.
 We need to do something different and now.

-The chief obstacle to success here is not as some suggest the attitude and poor motivation of the person, but the invasion of an increasingly influential criminal element which exploits vulnerable persons for their own enrichment and sometimes to feed their own abusing habits.
+The chief obstacle to success here is not as some suggest the attitude and motivation of the person, but the invasion of an increasingly influential criminal element which exploits vulnerable persons for their own enrichment and sometimes to feed their own abusing habits.
 What we now experience on the streets of Kamloops, Victoria and Prince George is a mix of vulnerable persons who genuinely wish to get better and to do better with what they are offered, and a more volatile and dangerous criminal element which is simply out to create chemical dependencies through provision of an increasingly dangerous supply of illegal drugs all with malicious intent.
 Safer supply, reduction of stigma, and decriminalization of drug possession will reduce the influence of drug traffickers.
 So why are we not doing this here?
 Is it just our prejudice and the stigma associated with drug abuse, a stigma which could and has been directed towards alcohol abuse in the past.
 Possibly we simply lack the courage and political will to do something different.
 Possibly we need a model, and that we have, in Portugal.
 (3)